Brightest Stars

 This far-infrared image from 2013 shows multiple arcs around Betelgeuse, an old red star.
 These arcs are winds from Betelgeuse crashing against the surrounding interstellar medium, creating a bow shock as the star moves through space.
 Image via ESA/ Herschel Space Observatory.
 Read more about this image.

-Bottom line: Will Betelgeuse have another great dimming in 2024, and does this mean that the star will become a supernova soon?
-When it does explode, it’ll be bright enough from our earthly vantage point to shine during the day.
+Bottom line: Will Betelgeuse have another great dimming?
+Does this mean the star will become a supernova soon?
+When it does explode, what will happen next?

 Source of “tens of years” paper: The evolutionary stage of Betelgeuse inferred from its pulsation periods